LennartHennigs/SimpleFSM/README.md

 ### Defining States

 * A finite state machine has a defined set of states
-* A state must have a name
+* A state must have a name...
 * ...and can have callback functions for different events (when a state is entered, exited, or stays in a state)
-* The inital state **must** of the state machine must be defined – either via the constructor or the `setup()` function or via the `setInitialState()` function
-* None, one, or multiple states can be defined as an end state via `setAsFinal()`
+* Most states will have the entry handler
-* The easiest way to define states is creating using an array
+* The easiest way to define states is creating using an array, e.g. as shown in [MixedTransitions.ino](https://github.com/LennartHennigs/SimpleFSM/blob/master/examples/MixedTransitions/MixedTransitions.ino):
-* This definition is taken from [SimpleTransitions.ino](https://github.com/LennartHennigs/SimpleFSM/blob/master/examples/SimpleTransitions/SimpleTransitions.ino)
   ```
   State s[] = {
     State("red",        on_red),